stackhpc/s3-active-storage-prototype/README.md

 ### Automated deployment

-The `deployment/` directory contains an [Ansible](https://docs.ansible.com/ansible/latest/getting_started/index.html) playbook for automated deployment which has been tested on Ubuntu, CentOS Stream 8 and Rocky Linux 9.
+The `deployment/` directory contains an [Ansible](https://docs.ansible.com/ansible/latest/getting_started/index.html) playbook for automated deployment which has been tested on Ubuntu 22.04, CentOS Stream 8 and Rocky Linux 9.

 ### Manual setup